matt-erhart/lab/micro.md

 - L shaped pdf view with synced scroll
 - focus green box portal -> settimout hack
 - pdf rerenders on scroll
-- right click vb to scroll pdf a bit off: zoom
 - new min vbs should take the size of same pdfdir
 - put min vbs just ow enough to see the link
 - highlight links -> rel to neighbors